 “Continual exposure to these dust-borne chemicals means that even substances that are quickly flushed from the body, like phthalates, continue to be replenished by our indoor environment, he said.
 “Other chemicals, such as flame retardants, tend to accumulate in the body, increasing the health risk… To what extent these chemicals are in our bodies or affecting our health are open and important questions.”

-- 90% of more of dust samples had 10 harmful chemicals known as cancer-causing agent called TDCIPP, a flame retardant.
-TDCIPP is found in baby products, furniture and other household items.
+- 90% or more of dust samples had 10 harmful chemicals known as the cancer-causing agent called TDCIPP, a flame retardant.
+TDCIPP is found in baby products, furniture, and other household items.

 - 100% of dust samples had DEHP, a phthalate thought to interfere with hormones in the body.
 Guess what?
 They are also linked to reproductive and developmental health issues, including IQ declines and respiratory problems in children, she said.

 - Phthalates — the chemicals found in the highest amounts in the dust samples.
 Phthalates, which soften plastics and act as solvents, are used to make cosmetics, toys, vinyl flooring and other products.

 - Phenols — used in cleaning products and other household items — were the second-most common chemical class found in dust, followed by flame retardants and highly fluorinated chemicals used to make nonstick cookware, the study found.